A-Cdeveloper/Real-Estate-Platform/README.md

 - `APPROVED` - Property is approved and visible on frontend
 - `IN_REVIEW` - Property is pending approval (default for new properties)
 - `REJECTED` - Property has been rejected
+- `INACTIVE` - Property is inactive (not visible on frontend)
+- `DELETED` - Property is deleted (owner's account was deleted, properties transferred to admin)

 ### Property